uspki/policies/certificate-policy.md

 OCSP responses shall conform to RFC6960 and/or RFC5019.
 OCSP responses shall either:

 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
-2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.
+2. Be signed by a Delegated OCSP Responder Certificate signed by the CA that issued the Certificate whose revocation status is being checked.

-In the latter case, the OCSP signing Certificate shall contain an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements
 The CA shall support an OCSP capability using the GET method for Certificates.